Wednesday, April 17, 2024

 Being ¹service driven vs. solely profit-driven.

-There is nothing wrong with profit in itself, but when profit becomes the ²sole motive, serving others becomes irrelevant or secondary at best and leads to the ⁴harm of others.
+There is nothing wrong with profit in itself, but when profit becomes the ²sole motive, serving others becomes irrelevant or secondary at best and usually and eventually leads to ⁴harm to others.
 This is a disservice and the opposite of serving others.

 The most successful enterprises are those that find a ¹legitimate ³need of others and meet it better than anyone else.
 The greater the need, the greater the service we can provide.
 The greater the service, the greater the opportunity for profit if we are diligent.